Me and My Broken Heart

-"Me and My Broken Heart" is a song performed by English pop band Rixton (now Push Baby).
-It was written by Benny Blanco, Ammar Malik, Steve Mac, Wayne Hector, and Rob Thomas and produced by Blanco and Mac.
-The song was first released on 14 March 2014 as the lead single from Rixton's studio album, Let the Road (2015).
+"Me and My Broken Heart" is the debut single by English pop band Rixton (later known as Push Baby).
+Written by Benny Blanco, Ammar Malik, Steve Mac, Wayne Hector, and Rob Thomas, and produced by Blanco and Mac, the song was first released on 15 March 2014 as the lead single from Rixton's debut studio album, Let the Road (2015).

 Background and composition

 Band members Jake Roche and Danny Wilkin wrote songs in a caravan belonging to Wilkin's parents, three years prior to the formation of their band.
 After being introduced to Charley Bagnall through mutual friends, the trio met Lewi Morgan who subsequently joined them to form the band, Rixton.
 After establishing a loyal following on YouTube for their covers of hit singles by Taylor Swift, Chris Brown and Rita Ora among others, the group was signed to Interscope Records and three of its sub labels by talent manager Scooter Braun and songwriter/record producer, Benny Blanco.
 When speaking about their signing to the label(s) and the experience of recording their first extended play, Rixton commented, "It's overwhelming to have gone from writing songs in Wilkin's caravan to seeing the world performing our music.
 We've worked extremely hard and have had a blast recording the EP.
 The songs are very eclectic and we think there's something for everyone!".

 "Me and My Broken Heart" is a pop song that interpolates parts of Rob Thomas's 2005 single "Lonely No More".
 Band member Jake Roche discussed the sample in an article for Billboard: "We've been a huge fan of his, so we took a lot of inspiration from him and wanted to give him a tip of the hat".
 While Thomas has responded positively to the use of the sample, "Me and My Broken Heart" has been criticised online for using elements of Thomas' song.

 After working with Blanco in the recording studio, "Me and My Broken Heart" was released as the lead single from the group's forthcoming debut studio album on 14 March 2014.
 The group's first extended play, titled Me and My Broken Heart EP followed on 18 March 2014.
 "Me and My Broken Heart" was released to radio on 11 March 2014 and made its premiere on KIIS FM in Los Angeles during one of JoJo Wright's shows.